Jolin Tsai: Achievements

-Tsai has been nominated 16 times at the Golden Melody Awards, including two nominations for Album of the Year, four for Song of the Year, four for Best Mandarin Album, four for Best Mandarin Female Singer, one for Best Composer, and one for Best Single Producer.
-She has won seven Golden Melody Awards in total: Album of the Year for Ugly Beauty, Song of the Year for "Marry Me Today", "The Great Artist", and "Womxnly", Best Mandarin Album for Play, Best Mandarin Female Singer for Dancing Diva, and the Favorite Female Singer/Group.
-Tsai holds the record for the most Golden Melody Award nominations and wins among dance-pop artists, and she has been certified by the Guinness World Records as the singer with the most Song of the Year awards.
+Tsai has been nominated 21 times at the Golden Melody Awards, including three nominations for Album of the Year, five for Song of the Year, five for Best Mandarin Album, five for Best Mandarin Female Singer, one for Best Composer, one for Best Single Producer, and one for Best Album Producer.
+She has won nine Golden Melody Awards in total: Album of the Year for Ugly Beauty and Pleasure, Song of the Year for "Marry Me Today", "The Great Artist", and "Womxnly", Best Mandarin Album for Play, Best Mandarin Female Singer for Dancing Diva and Pleasure, and the Favorite Female Singer/Group.
+Tsai holds the record for the most Golden Melody Award wins among Mandopop female artists, and she has been certified by the Guinness World Records as the singer with the most Song of the Year awards.
 Her 2014 album Play received ten nominations, making it one of the most-nominated albums in history, tied with Jay Chou's Fantasy (2001) and A-Mei's Amit (2009).
-In 2018, her album Ugly Beauty was nominated for eight Golden Melody Awards.
+Her album Ugly Beauty (2018) and Pleasure (2025) received eight and nine Golden Melody Award nominations, respectively.

 Beyond the Golden Melody Awards, Tsai has received numerous other Chinese music honors, including awards from the Beijing Pop Music Awards, CCTV-MTV Music Awards, China Music Awards, Global Chinese Music Awards, Hito Music Awards, IFPI Hong Kong Top Sales Music Awards, KKBox Music Awards, Migu Music Awards, Music Radio China Top Chart Awards, and Singapore Hits Awards.
 In 2023, her song "Untitled" was nominated for Best Original Film Song at the 60th Golden Horse Awards.
 Internationally, Tsai has also been recognized with several awards, such as the 2001 MTV Video Music Award for International Viewers' Choice for the music video of "Fall in Love with a Street", the 2006 MTV Asia Award for The Style Award, and the 2015 Mnet Asian Music Award for Best Asian Artist Mandarin.

 In terms of chart performance, Tsai has topped the Hit FM Top 100 Singles chart five times with the songs "Marry Me Today", "Sun Will Never Set", "Honey Trap", "Play", and "Ugly Beauty", making her the artist with the most number-one hits on the chart.
 Since her 2003 album Magic, each of her studio albums has been the highest-selling albums by a female singer in Taiwan for the year of its release, with Dancing Diva (2006), Agent J (2007), Butterfly (2009), and Ugly Beauty (2018) also being the overall highest-selling albums in the respective years.
 With over 25 million records sold, she stands as the highest-selling Taiwanese female recording artist since 2000.

 Tsai has also been a consistent presence on the Forbes China Celebrity 100 list, ranking in the top 20 six times between 2010 and 2020, and earning the title of the number one Chinese female singer on three occasions.
 By 2014, her net worth had surpassed NT$2 billion, and between 2003 and 2022, she was recognized as the highest-paid Taiwanese female singer 16 times.